Sound2Synth/Sound2Synth/README.md

 3. Configure paths and parameters in `config.json`.
 Please find and replace keywords including `<USERNAME>`, `<SERVER>`.
 To use `wandb` logging, you may also need to change `<WANDB_ENTITY>`.

 4. Fix `PyAU` dependency according to your needs.
-For more details, please refer to [This Document](./PyAU/README.txt).
+For more details, please refer to [this document](./PyAU/README.txt).
 It is recommended to run all programs related to synthesizer access with the following environment (implemented in `run.sh`):
 ```bash
 export PYTHONPATH="./"
 export QT_MAC_WANTS_LAYER=1
 ```

+UPD.
+2022.07.13:

+We have released a plug-in for replacing the PyAU requirement.
+Please check out [Tracktion4Sound2Synth](https://github.com/Sound2Synth/Tracktion4Sound2Synth).

 <br/>

 ## Dataset Generation

 1. This repo does not hold Dexed preset libraries.
 Please obtain organized Dexed preset libraries from online communities or any other way.
-For example, you can download some presets from [This Link](https://www.audiopluginguy.com/free-dexed-plus-tonnes-patches/).
+For example, you can download some presets from [this link](https://www.audiopluginguy.com/free-dexed-plus-tonnes-patches/).
 Put the obtained presets under `data_dir` as what is set in the `config.json` file.

 2. Modify and run `preprocess/dexed.py` to preprocess datasets according to your needs.
 ```bash